What is Hybrid Work and how to make it work?

 Grammarly focused on building a product that fosters communication and embraced a "remote first-hybrid" model with teams working from home and meeting at the office space for in-person interactions.

 Hubspot's new vision of work allows its team to choose from the three- @office, @home, and @flex options.
 This provides the team to optimize their productivity while paving the way for face-to-face interactions and team discussions.

 How to get started with Hybrid Work?

 Hybrid work is more than just having a stable internet connection and an aesthetically pleasing work desk.
 It demands a well-laid-out strategy that suits both sides, the business leaders and their team.
 It is important to remember that a hybrid model should be beneficial to your employees in such a way that remote workers do not feel like they are missing out on important details and do not feel like second-class citizens.

 To make policies that address such issues, you have to put yourself in your employee’s shoes and think of creating an environment where your employee feels respected and valued.

+7. It is vital to document all meetings in a hybrid work model.
+Virtual employees would not know about it and that does not create a healthy work environment.
+As a team leader you should make sure that all parts of the meeting are recorded and are easily accessible by remote workers.
 An effective solution for this would be to make sure that all meetings are attended virtually by all employees from their desks- in the office or at home.
 This puts all employees at an equal standing.
 Further, you could note down all the important points discussed in the meeting and put it on a drive accessible to all employees later.
 This ensures that goals and timelines are clearly stated and there is no scope for ambiguity.